stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Thanks

-I would like to thank... (you know, feedback is not only welcomed, but even might be appreciated here)
+I would like to thank [Sarah Martin](http://goodsexlifestyle.com/) for polishing my English, ...
+XXX (you know, feedback is not only welcomed, but even might be appreciated here) XXX

-[Deep learning meme](http://knowyourmeme.com/memes/what-people-think-i-do-what-i-really-do) is not mine - I've just I rewrote from Theano to Keras (with TensorFlow backend).
+The [deep learning meme](http://knowyourmeme.com/memes/what-people-think-i-do-what-i-really-do) is not mine - I've just I rewrote from Theano to Keras (with TensorFlow backend).

 [^deepsense]: [NOAA Right Whale Recognition, Winners' Interview](http://blog.kaggle.com/2016/01/29/noaa-right-whale-recognition-winners-interview-1st-place-deepsense-io/) (1st place, Jan 2016), and a fresh one: [Deep learning for satellite imagery via image segmentation](https://deepsense.io/deep-learning-for-satellite-imagery-via-image-segmentation/) (4th place, Apr 2017).
 [^webcomics]: It made a few episodes of webcomics obsolete: [xkcd: Tasks](https://xkcd.com/1425/) (totally, by [Park or Bird?](https://laughingsquid.com/park-or-bird-a-national-park-and-bird-identifying-app-inspired-by-an-xkcd-comic/)), [xkcd: Game AI)](https://xkcd.com/1002/) (partially, by [AlphaGo](https://deepmind.com/research/alphago/)), [PHD Comics: If TV Science was more like REAL Science](http://phdcomics.com/comics.php?n=1156) (not exactly, but still it's cool, by [LapSRN](http://vllab1.ucmerced.edu/~wlai24/LapSRN/)).
 [^trypophobia]: This January during a 5-day workshop 6 high-school students participated in a rather NSFL project - constructing a neural network for detecting trypophobia triggers, see e.g. [grzegorz225/trypophobia-detector](https://github.com/grzegorz225/trypophobia-detector) and [cytadela8/trypophobia_detector](https://github.com/cytadela8/trypophobia_detector/).
 [^unreasonable]: The title alludes to [The Unreasonable Effectiveness of Mathematics in the Natural Sciences](http://www.dartmouth.edu/~matc/MathDrama/reading/Wigner.html) by Eugene Wigner (1960), one of my favourite texts in philosophy of science.
 Along with [More is Different](https://www.physics.ohio-state.edu/~jay/880/moreisdifferent.pdf) by PW Andreson (1972) and [Genesis and development of a scientific fact](https://www.amazon.com/Genesis-Development-Scientific-Ludwik-Fleck/dp/0226253252/) ([pdf here](http://www.evolocus.com/Textbooks/Fleck1979.pdf)) by Ludwik Fleck (1935).
-[^quantum]: If your background is in quantum information, the only thing you need to change is ℂ to ℝ. Just expect less of tensor structure, but more of convolutions.
+[^quantum]: If your background is in quantum information, the only thing you need to change is ℂ to ℝ. Just expect less tensor structure, but more convolutions.